To start, a few clarifications:

 Meeting someone new and awesome is a problem, why?

-What kind of world do adults with intelligence, creativity, and basic critical thinking skills do we live in where people don’t just say “hey, I like both of you.
+In what kind of world do “mature” adults with intelligence, creativity, and basic critical thinking skills stop short of saying something like, for example; “hey, I like both of you.
 I want to date you both!
 What do you think about that, two other people I like?”
 How is that idea so difficult for our culture that it seems so wrong, so dirty, so impossible?